 Political Landscape: A United Germany Emerges

-The political system of the reunified Germany was based on democratic ideals and the principles of freedom, equality, and justice.
-It marked the end of the division and the establishment of a united and democratic Germany.
+The reunified Germany’s political system was based in democratic ideals and the concepts freedom, equality and justice.
+That became the end of a division and the beginning of a reunified, democratic Germany.

 International Relations: Germany’s Role in Europe and the World